 Once I got a fix on what the airport’s layout was like in 1955, I could compare it to a 1951 aerial photograph of the area to figure out the location of the terminal.
 The one landmark I found most useful in confirming the terminal’s location was a large oval-shaped lawn that was out front where the cars would drive by.
 Once I pinpointed the right spot on the 1951 aerial, I could then compare it to a 2012 aerial, and estimate the location of this scene.

-Since the road layout is at a completely different angle today, it was a little hard getting a perfect match, but I think I got a pretty accurate “before/after” depiction.
-It’s a shame they didn’t keep at least part of the original terminal, giving it some sort of nominal function, like a taxi stand or gift shop.
+Since the road layout is completely different today, it was a little hard getting a perfect match, but I think I got a pretty accurate “before/after” depiction.
+It’s a shame they didn’t keep at least part of Idlewood’s original terminal in place, giving it some sort of nominal function, like a taxi stand or gift shop.

 Nick Goes to Eddie’s Apartment